cmd / procman

 web | [67296] - Worker 0 (PID: 67330) booted in 0.9s, phase: 0

-Processes until procman receives a SIGINT (Ctrl+C), SIGTERM, or SIGHUP.
+procman will run its processes until it receives a SIGINT (Ctrl+C), SIGTERM, or SIGHUP.

-If one of the processes finishes, it will send a SIGINT to all remaining running processes wait 5s, and then send a SIGKILL all remaining processes.
+If one of the processes finishes, it will send a SIGINT to all remaining running processes, wait 5s, and then send a SIGKILL to all remaining processes.